Identifying and Compensating for Feature Deviation in Imbalanced Deep Learning: Class-Dependent Temperatures (CDT)

-\autoref{fig:3} (b) shows the confusion matrices of applying our learned ConvNet classifier with CDT ($\gamma = 0.3$) to the training and test instances, using~\autoref{eq:test}.
-On training data, minor classes now have larger diagonal decision values than major classes.
-On test data, due to unavoidable feature deviation, the diagonal values drop for minor classes.
-However, the diagonal values of all classes are much balanced than in~\autoref{fig:3}.
-As a result, the test accuracy increases for not only minor but all classes on average (see~\autoref{fig:2}, \autoref{tab:NCM}).
+\autoref{fig:3} (b) shows the confusion matrices of applying our learned ConvNet classifier with CDT ($\gamma = 0.3$) to the training and test instances, using~\autoref{eq_CNN_pred_CDT}.
+The experimental setup follows \autoref{fig:train_test_line_plot}.
+On the training data, minor classes now have larger diagonal decision values than major classes.
+On the test data, due to the unavoidable feature deviation, the diagonal decision values drop for minor classes in comparison to those on the training data.
+However, the diagonal values of all classes are much balanced than in~\autoref{fig:3} (a).
+As a result, the test accuracy increases for not only minor classes but also all classes on average (see \autoref{tab:NCM} and \autoref{fig:2}).